exfalsoquodlibet/aws-setup-utils/setup-aws-cli.md

 choosing a suitable `<PROFILE-ALIAS>` and substituting the correct values for `<ROLE ACCOUNT NUM>`, `<ROLE NAME>`, `<YOUR USER ACCOUNT NUMBER>`, `<YOUR NAME>` and `<YOUR SURNAME>`.

-For instance, to create a profile for the `govuk-datascienceusers` so that we can assume that role with MFA, to the `~/.aws/config` file, add:
+For instance, to create a profile for the `govuk-datascienceusers` so that we can assume that role with MFA, in the `~/.aws/config` file, add:

 ```
 [profile govuk-datascience]